mozilla/GSOC2020/proposals/common-voice-kiosk.md

 ## Project Details

 Common Voice is a crowdsourcing platform for collecting and aggregating voluntary voice clips.
 The team frequently attends conferences, events, and community gatherings to demo the project and to encourage participation.
 Right now the website is neither optimized for a tablet view, nor does it have a demo-friendly workflow.
-The aim

 Sample designs for a Kiosk mode can be [seen on Figma (not finalized)](https://www.figma.com/file/noKMY6aOXz9vwxlkO0XZEl/kiosk-mode-demo-tablet?node-id=0%3A1).
-The actual implementation details will be determined in collaboration between the student and the mentor.
+The actual implementation details will be determined in collaboration between the student and the mentor (one possibility includes building a PWA).

 Here is a rough expected timeline for 12 weeks of work: